marktoman/mechaview/README.md

 ![Basics](docs/basics-dark.png)

 ## Element Conventions
-Conventions affect how each property is represented and include both property types and names.
+Conventions affect how each property is represented and are defined for both types and names.
 In simple cases, we may rely solely on them.
 The following example uses the keywords Label, Password, and Path.
 The remaining controls are derived from the property types.

 ```csharp
 public class ElementConventionsVM